Loading...

 “Beat It”

 Jackson's boldest crossover gambit, “Beat It” proved that a Black artist could not only play rock music but redefine it entirely.
 The track features Eddie Van Halen's legendary guitar solo—recorded for free as a favor—over a foundation of Jackson's most aggressive vocal performance and Steve Lukather's driving rhythm guitar.
+The story of how that cameo happened, down to the hang-up calls and the six-packs of beer, is its own tale: The Free Solo: Eddie Van Halen's One-Afternoon “Beat It” Cameo →

 The song's anti-violence message resonated across demographics, while its musical fusion created something unprecedented: a hard rock anthem with R&B vocal styling and pop accessibility.
 Van Halen's solo, recorded in one take, became one of the most recognizable guitar passages in popular music.